Tuesday 10 October 1939

 Estonia: The Estonian government resigns.
 Uluots is the new Premier and Piip the new Foreign Secretary.

 Poland: Hitler orders a General Gouvernment in Poland.
-This is popularly seen as a new Nazi state.
+This is popularly seen as a sham state that simply acts as another province of Germany.

 Peace talks: French Prime Minister Édouard Daladier, in a radio address, rejects Hitler's peace offers and that France will continue to fight for assured peace.
 Agreeing to terms now "would only consecrate conquests by deceit or violence and would not prevent preparation for new ones."